3D cylindrical BGK model of electron phase-space holes with finite velocity and polarization drift: Introduction

-After a presentation of the BGK model and the assumptions for including the polarization effects (section \ref{sec::BGK}), the characteristics (distribution functions and densities) of the passing and trapped particles are theoretically determined in section \ref{sec::Particles}.
-Section \ref{sec::Existence} aims at deriving the conditions of existence of these structures.
+After a presentation of the 3D BGK model of EHs with cylindrical geometry, and its underlying assumptions, such as those that allow the inclusion of electron polarization effects (section \ref{sec::BGK}), the characteristics (distribution functions and densities) of the passing and trapped particles are theoretically determined in section \ref{sec::Particles}.
+Section \ref{sec::Existence} aims at deriving the conditions of existence of these EHs.
+Our model is then discussed in section \ref{sec::Discussion} in the light of space and laboratory measurements, as well as simulation results.